 “Kendi’s work makes visible the significant and egregious systemic racism I have experienced throughout my life,” said ODEI Faculty Fellow Ernest Owens, an assistant professor in the Department of Management at the University of St. Thomas Opus College of Business, who has read Kendi’s book.
 “What inspires me is his honest look at how we as a nation can start seeing, arresting, then moving toward an antiracist society.”

 As enticement for others to register to hear Kendi’s keynote address, Owens added, “Kendi’s work is a breath of air that will give us hope so we can create strategies to mitigate racism in our personal lives.”

 The Equity in Action conference will also feature relevant artistic performances.
 In the afternoon, attendees will engage in discussions in breakout sessions and be invited to take meaningful actions.

 The Office for Diversity, Equity & Inclusion is requesting proposals for the afternoon breakout sessions.
 Proposals are due by 5 p.m.
 CST on Monday, Feb.
 15, 2021, and should be submitted via email to email@example.com.
 More details can be found here on submitting proposals, which will include the desired proposal format and additional learning goals for the conference.

 This conference is complimentary to current St. Thomas students, faculty and staff.
 In addition to the University of St. Thomas community, the conference will be open to individuals at other institutions of higher education.
-A registration link with program details will follow closer to the April 26 conference date.
-Once available, you must register to attend.
+Please see the registration link with program details.
+You must register to attend.
+Space is limited.